-Taxis are always around and not too difficult to get, but when it’s prime tourist season, it can be harder to flag one down.
+Taxis are always around and not too difficult to get, but when it’s prime tourist season, they can be harder to flag one down.
 There are also taxi stands you can go to and wait for one to become available.
 Prices aren’t too bad, but it is more costly.
-For instance it’s €20 to go from Firá to Oia by cab one-way or €2 for the bus.
+For instance, it’s €20 to go from Firá to Oia by cab one-way, or €2 for the bus.

 ***Donkeys and mules are used to transport people or their luggage from the old port up a steep windy set of 600 stairs to the top of a mountain in Firá (the capital of Santorini).
 Please do not use them.

 For spirits, Ouzo is the beverage of choice by locals.
 It’s a strong, sweet alcoholic drink, which is made from the byproducts of grapes after they’ve been used for wine making.
-It’s not typically mixed with juice or anything else so it’s incredibly pungent and was too much for me, but give it a try.
-It’s meant to be savored so sip it slowly, don’t have it with meal because it doesn’t typically compliment Greek dishes, but pair it with smaller bites like grilled shrimp or octopus, cheese and veggies.
-Don’t drink it on an empty stomach and enjoy it cold.
+It’s not typically mixed with juice or anything else, so it’s incredibly pungent, and was too much for me, but give it a try.
+It’s meant to be savored, so sip it slowly.
+Don’t have it with meal, because it doesn’t typically compliment Greek dishes, but pair it with smaller bites like grilled shrimp, octopus, cheese or veggies.
+Don’t drink it on an empty stomach, and enjoy it cold.

 What To See And Do

 Watch the sunset in Oia—one of the most infamous towns on the island.
 This is where everyone goes to see the sun disappear, and it’s breathtaking.